macaroni-os/macaroni-tasks/README.md

 #### macaroni-terragon-dev repository

-Hereinafter, the workflow for `macaroni-funtoo-dev` repository:
+Hereinafter, the workflow for `macaroni-terragon-dev` repository:

 1. Starting the update of the kits and bump the seed/funtoo-kits and toolchain/meta-repo packages.